daniel-dsouza/psychic-octo-giggle/Common-Issues-and-Solutions.md

 Check your Lutris version.
 This is fixed in v0.5.11. https://lutris.net/downloads

 ## Lutris error: Star Citizen process exited abnormally (code: 3) : Command failed
 You are likely missing 32bit drivers.
+Make sure the following packages are installed (names may vary depending on your distro)
+- Nvidia: `lib32-nvidia-utils`
-Nvidia: `lib32-nvidia-utils` or `lib32-mesa`.
-AMD: `lib32-vulkan-radeon`
+- AMD: `lib32-mesa` and `lib32-vulkan-radeon`

-Additionally, manually set the Vulkan ICD loader in Lutris to Right click the game -> Configure -> System options -> Vulkan ICD loader
+Additionally, explicitly set the Vulkan ICD loader in Lutris to either `Nvidia Proprietary` or `AMD RADV Open Source` Right click the game -> Configure -> System options -> Vulkan ICD loader

 ## Game crashes after clicking 'Launch'